 Going back in history, Zhang Ping Shui Xian was said to be first discovered in Zhang Ping Zhu Xian Cave (祝仙洞).
 In the local dialect, the pronunciation for the 'Zhu' character is 'Zhui' which coincidentally is the same pronunciation for the word 'water'.
 In the common Chinese language, 'water' is pronounced as 'Shui'.
 The word 'Xian' is pronounced the same in both languages.

-Zhang Ping started growing this tea since the Yuan Dynasty and at a decent scale by the Qing Dynasty.
-In 1914, Deng Guan Jin, a native from Zhang Ping Shuang Yang village created the first ever compressed tea brick from Zhang Ping Shui Xian differentiating from all other types of Oolong.
+Zhang Ping started growing this tea since the Yuan Dynasty and grew to a decent scale by the Qing Dynasty.
+In 1914, Deng Guan Jin, a native from Zhang Ping Shuang Yang Township (双洋镇) created the first ever compressed wulong tea brick from Zhang Ping Shui Xian, differentiating it from all other types of wulong teas.

 The various shades of oxidation produces a tri-coloured tea, with obvious red and dark red marks of oxidation at the edge of the green leaves.
 It is commercially sold as in its signature compressed brick or the loose leaf form of Lao Cong Shui Xian.